gcday/gcdR/README.md

 ```
 pip install umap-learn
 ```
-Note -- this requires Python to be installed.
-If this command fails, try installing the latest Python [here](https://www.python.org/downloads/release/python-372/)
+The above command relies on Python being installed.
+If this command fails, one reason may be that Python isn't installed.
+(You can check by running ```python``` on the command line).
+Try installing the latest Python [here](https://www.python.org/downloads/release/python-372/)

+The Shiny app will work just fine without the ```umap-learn``` package, but you'll be limited to t-SNE.

 ## Quick run
 ```{r}